 Websites come in all shapes and sizes.
 While content and overall purpose will differ from business to business, there are specific web pages, content-wise, that are beneficial for all businesses.
-Let’s explore the five must have website pages that your website should include and why they’re so key to the user experience.
+Whether you are preparing to build a website or have an existing one, there are five must have website pages that your website should include and here’s why they’re so key to the user experience.

 The most obvious and important page for every website is the homepage which is the primary landing page for people who visit your site.
 If your website was a tree, then the homepage would be the base that all other pages branch out from.